daeunohh/daeunohh.github.io/content/authors/admin/_index.md

 ## About Me

 Daeun Oh is a software engineer at Samsung Electronics.
 Her interests include software engineering, storage system optimization, and hardware-software co-design.
 She develops various SSD analysis tools that extract status data (such as SMART) from SSDs for data analysis.
-Through this data analysis, the status of devices is assessed, and SSD errors are detected or predicted.